jamesbmarshall/jamesbmarshall.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Who am I and what do I do?
+subtitle: Who the heck is this guy anyway?
 ---

-<p style="text-align: left;">Hi there, I'm James and I am a Technology Strategist at Microsoft UK.
+<p style="text-align: left;">I'm James and I am a Technology Strategist at Microsoft in the UK.
 I currently work with some of Microsoft UK's biggest partners on helping them shape, build and execute their technology strategy with Microsoft's products and services.</p>

 <p style="text-align: left;">I started my career in IT in the real world; as an IT Technician in a local secondary school.
 After becoming a Network Manager I took a career break to go to Reading University in 2008 to study Information Technology.</p>